China orders its airlines to suspend use of Boeing 737 Max aircraft: media

-SHANGHAI (Reuters) - China’s aviation regulator has ordered domestic airlines to suspend their Boeing 737 Max aircraft, Chinese media outlet Caijing reported on Monday, following a deadly crash on Sunday of a 737 MAX 8 operated by Ethiopian Airlines.
+SHANGHAI (Reuters) - China’s aviation regulator has ordered Chinese airlines to suspend their Boeing 737 Max aircraft, media outlet Caijing reported on Monday, following a deadly crash of a 737 MAX 8 operated by Ethiopian Airlines.

+It was the second crash of the 737 MAX, the latest version of Boeing’s workhorse narrowbody jet that first entered service in 2017.

-Citing industry sources familiar with the matter, Caijing said domestic airlines, which operate some 60 such airplanes, had received orders from the Civil Aviation Administration of China (CAAC) and halted their use on Sunday.
+Caijing, citing industry sources familiar with the matter, said Chinese airlines, which operate some 60 such airplanes, had received orders from the Civil Aviation Administration of China (CAAC) and halted their use on Sunday.

+The CAAC said it would issue a statement on its website regarding the 737 MAX soon.
+Media said its Chinese airlines operates more than 90 of the planes.

+A source at one Chinese operator of 737 MAX jets told Reuters the airline had stopped operations after getting a notice early on Monday.
+The source was not authorized to speak to media about the matter.

 A Boeing spokesman declined to comment.
 The CAAC could not be immediately reached for comment.